 - Displays the month as a full name (January-December)

 - You can set the window style.
 The text color is set automatically.
-In addition to 32 built-in skins, you can use these special styles:
+In addition to 27 built-in appearance themes, you can use these special styles:

 - This style defines the window's color (selecting this option will add a color-selection control).